Biruk-Zewdie/Notes/FullStackDevNotes/JDBC.md

         - the parameters are passed to the SQL command at runtime.
         - advantages
             - SQL injection protection - inputs are not interpreted as a part of the SQL command.
-            - Performance - the database engine can reuse the query plan.
+            - Performance - the database engine can reuse the query plan by just changing the parameters on top of the precompiled SQL command.
+            - Reusability - the same SQL command can be reused with different parameters.
             - Readability - no messy string concatenation.
+(String sql = "insert into student values ("+ sid + ", '" + sname + "', " + marks + ")";)
         example
         ```
         String query = "select * from users where username = ? and password = ?";